 How long will construction take?
 What will that mean to the neighborhood?
-The rebuild will take approximately eighteen months from groundbreaking – planned to commence in the fall of 2017.
+The rebuild will take approximately eighteen months from groundbreaking – planned to commence in the spring of 2018.
 We are committed to keeping our neighbors fully informed about our plans, before and during the rebuild, and working with them to keep disruption to a minimum.

 Who are the Friends of the JMZ?
 The Friends of the Palo Alto Junior Museum & Zoo is a non-profit organization committed to raising funds to support the JMZ beyond the money the City provides.
 The Friends funds the Science Outreach Program, which provides science classes to low-income schools in East Palo Alto and East Menlo Park at no cost to the schools.
 The Friends also funds Super Family Sundays, for families with children with learning differences and special needs.
 In addition, we raise money for capital improvements and new exhibits, such as Africa’s Bat Habitat, Bobcat Ridge and the Buzzzz exhibit.

 Will the City of Palo Alto still operate the JMZ?
 The City of Palo Alto and the Friends of the Palo Alto Junior Museum & Zoo will enter into an operating agreement where the Friends construct the new facility and the City will operate once construction is complete.